AIPracticeUser/Mathematical-Foundations/README.md

 - Denoted in lowercase, italics, bold, eg: x
 - Arrange in an order, so element can be accessed by its index
 - example [x1 x2] = [12 4]
+- Represent a point in space
+- Vector of length two represents location in 2D matrix